 [Nonprofit] Announces its Plans to Celebrate Vote Early Day

-Community leaders will work to help [members of your community] cast their ballot early this fall.
+Community leaders will work to help [members of your community] cast their ballot early this year.

 [Insert your plans – include dates, times, and RSVP information for your activation]